 On the social networks side, instagram is mostly food and occasional shot of property.
 Facebook is mostly for the networking and occasional property or business related updates, most posting is done in specific groups to specific people.
 Youtube Business is where I share videos and stories of my own, but I use Youtube Personal (as I have a premium account) for watching a great curated feed of inspiring people, talks, exercise and challenges – find lots of useful playlists here.

-Craig’s current challenge is to complete the 10 week Wim Hof Method essentials course.
-At the time of writing Craig was at week 8 and totally enjoying the experience that includes withstanding the cold, walking on freezing ground barefoot, gaining control of the reptile brain, reducing stress and lengthening the telomeres.
+In the past, Craig has completed the 10 week Wim Hof Method essentials course in 2018.
+He totally enjoyed the experience that includes withstanding the cold, walking on freezing ground barefoot, gaining control of the reptile brain, reducing stress and lengthening the telomeres.